oshiomah1/Hum_Pop_Gen_Course/Unix_Basics_1.md

 ```
 We can also use:

-Note: You can't just copy-paste the line belowe into your terminal; what do you have to change?

 ```bash
 cp /share/ant157/students/yourname/grape/numbers.txt /share/ant157/students/yourname/grape/backup_numbers.txt
 ```
+Note: You can't just copy-paste the line below into your terminal; what do you have to change?
 or

 ```bash